The Linfield Art Gallery

 Through printmaking, woodwork and digital art, she has created highly decorative animal forms, allowing the viewer to appreciate their magnificence.
 In retrospect, Belle has integrated printmaking and digital art since the '90s, using architecture as her theme.
 The work progressed and animals became the important structure, integrating some of the architectural elements into their singular form.

-my hands remind me of yours/our hands
+my hands remind me of yours/our hands: by Rhiannon Skye Tafoya

 Oct.
 14-Nov.
 18, 2022